 For NSX-T deployments, MAC learning in VMware Integrated OpenStack is provided by NSX-T MAC learning.
 For more information, see Understanding MAC Management Switching Profile in the NSX-T Administration Guide for your version of NSX-T.

-MAC learning for VMware Integrated OpenStack with NSX-V removes port security and security groups.
-With an NSX-V deployment, the connectivity for multiple MAC addresses behind a single vNIC is provided by enabling forged transmit as well as promiscuous mode.
+For NSX-V deployments, MAC learning in VMware Integrated OpenStack is implemented by enabling forged transmit and promiscuous mode.
 The guest must request promiscuous mode.

 - Log in to the OpenStack Management Server.

-- Enable MAC learning and disable port security features.
+- Enable MAC learning on the port.

-neutron port-update <port_id> --port-security-enabled false --no-security-groups neutron port-update <port_id> --mac-learning-enabled true
+neutron port-update port_id --mac-learning-enabled true